Mass grave: Ras Sedr massacre (8 June 1967)

 Ras Sedr massacre (مجزرة رأس سدر) was the extrajudicial execution of at least 52 Egyptian prisoners of war by a paratrooper unit of the Israel Defense Forces, that took place immediately after the unit conquered Ras Sedr in the Sinai Peninsula on 8 June 1967 during the Six-Day War.

 El Arish massacre (8 June 1967)

 In 1995 two mass graves were found near Arish.
-According to the Egyptian Organization for Human Rights, the Israeli Defense Forces massacred "hundreds" of Egyptian prisoners of war or wounded soldiers in the Sinai peninsula, on 8 June 1967.
+According to the Egyptian Organization for Human Rights, the Israel Defense Forces massacred "hundreds" of Egyptian prisoners of war or wounded soldiers in the Sinai peninsula, on 8 June 1967.
 Survivors alleged that approximately 400 wounded Egyptians were buried alive outside the captured El Arish International Airport, and that 150 prisoners in the mountains of the Sinai were run over by Israeli tanks.
 Egyptian researchers have found mass graves of Egyptian POWs from 1967.
 The expedition was sponsored by al-Ahram, Cairo's government-run newspaper in 1995.
 Conservative Israeli media and the Boston-based pro-Israel media advocacy organization "CAMERA" deny that there was a "massacre".